Patients with gynecologic, urologic and colorectal cancers benefit from this innovative technology.

 The Patient Advantage

-Robert Bristow, M.D., medical director of gynecologic oncology at the MemorialCare Todd Cancer Institute (TCI) at Long Beach Memorial, has operated with this technology since 2006.
+Robert Bristow, M.D., medical director of gynecologic oncology at the MemorialCare Todd Cancer Institute (TCI) at Long Beach Medical Center, has operated with this technology since 2006.
 “In hysterectomies due to uterine cancer, instead of an open surgery incision that is one-and a-half-feet long, five tiny incisions are all that’s needed,” he says.
 “We’re performing highly complex cases with less pain, minimal scarring and vastly improved recoveries.”

 Lynne experienced the benefits of robotic surgery first-hand.
 Due to precancerous cells, she needed a total hysterectomy, removal of the uterus.
 She describes the procedure as “truly remarkable and life-changing.”
 Her biggest surprise came from her healing time.
 “I had the surgery on Monday and went home Tuesday afternoon.
 The only pain medication I needed was ibuprofen.
 By Thursday, I was outside watering my plants, and on Saturday I was walking around the mall.
 This was not my mother’s hysterectomy,” she says.